-A $79.59 million project co-financed by the Asian Development Bank, the Governments of Australia and Nauru, and the Green Climate Fund, is set to transform Nauru’s 111-year-old Aiwo boat harbor into an efficient, reliable, and climate-resilient port.
+Construction has begun on an almost $80 million project, co-financed by ADB, the Governments of Australia and Nauru, and the Green Climate Fund, to transform Nauru’s century-old Aiwo boat harbor into an efficient, reliable, and climate-resilient port.

 Once completed, the new facility will be the country’s first fully functioning international port.

 ADB is providing a $21.3 million grant for the project, which is expected to boost port operations significantly.

 Aiwo, Nauru – It is often said that a seaport is the nerve of foreign trade of a country.
 Nowhere is this more true than in isolated Pacific island states like Nauru.

 Nauru is a small Pacific island nation relying on its port for much of its international trade.

 “Everything for the island comes through the port,” says Sean Oppenheimer, Managing Director of Capelle and Partner, a retail store and supermarket in Nauru.

 “If you don’t have fuel for the plane, how can you provide fuel for our power station.
 The port is the lifeline.”